programminghistorian/ph-submissions/en/drafts/originals/youtube-scraping-wordfish-r.md

 This data can now be transformed into a Wordfish-friendly format.

 # Part V: Exploring YouTube Comments with Wordfish
 The final part of this lesson explores the Wordfish model in more detail and explains how it can be applied to explore YouTube comment data.
-You will learn how to build a corpus from the Black Lives Matter YouTube comment data scraped above, and how to optimize it for the Wordfish model.
+You will learn how to build a corpus from the Black Lives Matter YouTube comment data downloaded above, and how to optimize it for the Wordfish model.
 Finally, this lesson concludes by generating a simplified visualization and offers a brief discussion on how to interpret Wordfish model results.

 This lesson demonstrates how to use the model in an exploratory fashion, showing how to use this predictive modeling algorithm to help bring to light patterns in the data ripe for further investigation.
 For sources that more extensively discuss when to use Wordfish and how to interpret Wordfish model results, see the "Resources" section below.